-Recently, access to water at the project has been improved, with drinking water now separate from washing up and hand washing.
-High prices have to be paid for clean water from local entrepreneurs and the supply is vulnerable.
-A school in the UK has raised money for an extra water tank to help safeguard access to water for cooking and drinking.
+Tusaidie Watoto was started by the small Methodist Church in Kibra when the four small rooms they were letting to families as homes, became vacant.
+The 4 rooms became 2 classrooms and they started in 1997 with 20 children from the Kibra slum.
+As the numbers grew, the church became the baby class.
+All the rooms are of basic construction and there is a small play area which is now paved.
+The provision of water at the project has been improved and drinking water separated from washing up and hand washing.
+However, high prices have to be paid for clean water from local entrepreneurs and the supply is vulnerable!
+A school in the UK has raised money for an extra water tank to safeguard the provision of water for cooking and drinking.

 Erick Obudho, one of the first children to be taken into the Tuaidie Watoto Nursery 20 years ago, has been employed onto KPMG’s graduate programme in Nairobi as an Audit Associate – a very competitive scheme.

 He is the eldest in a family of five whose parents are casual workers in the Kibra slum.
 Karibuni supported him through the nursery, primary and secondary school and onto Strathmore University where he gained a Bachelor of Commerce Degree.
 He came 4th in his region in Economics in his 3rd year exams and achieved an A grade overall.

 He also formed and is now Chair of the Kibra Karibuni Alumni Group and mentors 13 boys and 8 girls in the project.